 Reheat: Microwave for 10-15 seconds or warm in a toaster oven or air fryer (350°F for like 2-4 minutes) until warmed and soft.

-Tiff's Tip
+Tiff's Dietitian Tip

 FAQ